25prabhu10/notes/docs/Concepts/AWS/AWS_CI_CD.md

   - Make sure the code is backed-up somewhere
   - Make sure it's fully viewable and auditable

-- Git repositories can be expensive.
+- Git repositories can be expensive
 - The industry includes:
   - GitHub: free public repositories, paid private ones
   - BitBucket